j-fu/ExtendableGrids.jl/README.md

 Companion packages:
 - Visualization of these grids and of functions on them is avaialable in [GridVisualize.jl](https://github.com/j-fu/GridVisualize.jl).
-- The differently licensed [SimplexGridFactory](https://github.com/j-fu/SimplexGridFactory.jl) contains an API which allows to create `ExtendableGrid` objects with  [Triangulate.jl](https://github.com/JuliaGeometry/Triangulate.jl) which wraps the Triangle mesh generator by J. Shewchuk and [TetGen.jl](https://github.com/JuliaGeometry/TetGen.jl) which wraps the  TetGen mesh generator by H. Si.
+- [SimplexGridFactory](https://github.com/j-fu/SimplexGridFactory.jl) contains an API which allows to create `ExtendableGrid` objects with  [Triangulate.jl](https://github.com/JuliaGeometry/Triangulate.jl) which wraps the Triangle mesh generator by J. Shewchuk and [TetGen.jl](https://github.com/JuliaGeometry/TetGen.jl) which wraps the  TetGen mesh generator by H. Si.